yusrilap/qa-automation-playground/README.md

 # QA Automation Playground 🚀

-This repository is a **learning and practice space** for becoming a **Job-Ready QA Automation Engineer**, starting from strong QA fundamentals to advanced automation practices.
+This repository is a **learning and practice space** for becoming a **QA Automation Engineer**, starting from strong QA fundamentals to advanced automation practices.

 The focus of this project is **real-world QA Automation**, not just tool usage.